claus-codes/tutorials/README.md

   console.log(country); // "Finland", "Norway", "Denmark" and "Iceland" in sequence }
 ```
-This for loop iterates through the values of `countries`.
+This for loop iterates through the elements of `countries`.

 The *initialization* expression declares variable `index` and it is assigned the value zero `0`, as we plan to count indexes upwards.